How To Use Massage Gun Attachments

 How to Use:

 Move along the length of your spine at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along your spine and lumbar for 2 minutes.
+Slowly move along your spine and lumbar for 2 minutes to promote recovery and relaxation.
 For best results, use a medium to high speed and light pressure.

 Best Suited Attachment: